 |Please note that Cabins do not have bathroom facilities or any other amenities that are not listed above|

 Campers over the capacity of the cabins are $2.00 each and should bring a tent.
 If you have more than 5, please rent a campsite as space next to buildings is limited.

 There is an additional charge for electricity and/or propane in cabins at the current market rate, this rate is available at check-in.

 Ten of our campsites have these unique three sided buildings which are available for winter camping.
-Many of these structures date back to the 1950′s and in many of them you can still find the original dedication plaques.
+Many of these structures date back to the 1950’s and in many of them you can still find the original dedication plaques.
+Others are brand new, built in 2013 to replace shelters demolished by Super Storm Sandy in the Fall of 2012.
 Please remember that during certain weather conditions open fires may not be allowed.

 |Outpost Area||Picnic Grove|

 All tent campsites are rented for $30 per group plus $2.00 for every camper after the first 10.
 Both youth and adult campers count in the total number of campers.
 Units must bring their own tents, tarps, cooking utensils and water containers.
 Complete and mail the unit’s short term camping application (with full fee) to: Washington Crossing Council, B.S.A., One Scout Way, Doylestown, PA 18901

 HOW TO CHECK-IN & CHECK-OUT-Camp opens at 6:00 PM on Friday.
 Unit Leaders and Senior Patrol Leaders are required to check-in at Totem Lodge with the Campmasters.
 The Campmasters will be available at Totem Lodge throughout the weekend in case of an emergency.
 Upon your arrival please inform them of your planned departure time on Sunday.
 Units are required to check-out at Totem Lodge no later than 1:00PM on Sunday.